29 November 2024

 Quote

-Their exit from the job market ahead of the recent recession combined with a diversified approach to investing, rebounding share and home values and good savings habits, has made them the richest old generation we’ve ever seen.
+Their diversified approach to investing, rebounding share and home values and good savings habits, has made them the richest old generation we’ve ever seen.
 Another empirical explanation for their considerable assets is the ageing population and the fact that large numbers of Silent Generation members are living to ripe old ages.

-There are now 1.5 million people aged 85 or over living in the UK and this figure is predicted to more than double in the next 23 years to over 3.4 million according to Age UK.
-The number of UK centenarians has also risen – by 72% over the last decade – and nearly one in five people are likely to live to see their 100th birthday.
-Not surprisingly, healthcare provision is high on the agenda.
+There are now 3.2 million people aged 80 or over living in the UK and this figure is predicted to double to 6 million in the next 40 years1.
+The number of UK centenarians has also risen dramatically: nearly one in five people are likely to live to see their 100th birthday.
+Not surprisingly, healthcare provision is increasingly high on the agenda.

 While staying in the comfort and familiar surroundings of your home may be the preferable option as you move into later life, the cost of home care, even at a basic level, is high.
-According to the UK Care Guide, just one hour of care per day can cost around £7,000 per year.
-Meanwhile, with full-time home care starting from £30,000 per year and life expectancy hitting 79.4 years for men and 83.1 years for women according to The Office for National Statistics, the financial implications of care are a serious consideration.
+The annual cost of live in care in your own home can range from £46,800 to £104,000, - so with life expectancy hitting 79.4 years for men and 83.1 years for women according to The Office for National Statistics, the financial implications of care are a serious consideration.
 However, restructuring wealth can help maximise income to cover care home fees, while maintaining capital tax-efficiently will improve the inheritance position.

 Quote